acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Incredibly Stupid Smart People
 Thu, 24 Jan 2019 19:44:03

-&ldquo;The great Greg Cochran will often point out that a smart person is someone who says smart things, but more important, they don&rdquo;t say many dumb things.
+&ldquo;The great Greg Cochran will often point out that a smart person is someone who says smart things, but more important, they don&rsquo;t say many dumb things.
 Everyone, no matter how smart, will get a dumb idea in their head or get carried away and say something stupid on occasion.
-It&rdquo;s just not common with smart people, at least not as common as it is with dumb people.
+It&rsquo;s just not common with smart people, at least not as common as it is with dumb people.
 Being smart is as much the absence of stupidity as it is getting right answers or having a long list of brilliant insights.

 &ldquo;This comes up often in public discussion of the human sciences.
 It is remarkable how often an allegedly smart person will say things that are laughably wrong about something in biology or human evolution.&rdquo;
 It's worth reading the rest at: <a href="http://thezman.com/wordpress/?p=16243" rel="noopener" target="_blank">The Z Man</a> blog.

 ## Equality (outside mathematics)
 Thu, 24 Jan 2019 19:58:26

 &ldquo;Equality (outside mathematics) is a purely social conception.
 It applies to man as a political and economic animal.
 It has no place in the world of the mind.
-Beauty is not democratic&rdquo;”she reveals herself more to the few than to the many, more to the persistent and disciplined seekers than to the careless.
-Virtue is not democratic&rdquo;”she is achieved by those who pursue her more hotly than most men.
-Truth is not democratic&rdquo;”she demands special talents and special industry in those to whom she gives her favors.
+Beauty is not democratic; she reveals herself more to the few than to the many, more to the persistent and disciplined seekers than to the careless.
+Virtue is not democratic; she is achieved by those who pursue her more hotly than most men.
+Truth is not democratic; she demands special talents and special industry in those to whom she gives her favors.
 Political democracy is doomed if it tries to extend its demand for equality into these higher spheres.
-Ethical, intellectual, or aesthetic democracy is death.&rdquo; &rdquo;” C.S.
+Ethical, intellectual, or aesthetic democracy is death.&rdquo;&mdash;C.S.
 Lewis, 1944

 ## Democratic Education
 Thu, 24 Jan 2019 20:00:03

 &ldquo;Democratic education, says Aristotle, ought to mean, not the education which democrats like, but the education which will preserve democracy.
-Until we have realized that the two things do not necessarily go together we cannot think clearly about education.&rdquo; &rdquo;” C.S.
+Until we have realized that the two things do not necessarily go together we cannot think clearly about education.&rdquo;&mdash;C.S.
 Lewis

 ## Collectives
 Thu, 24 Jan 2019 20:03:03

 &ldquo;As long as we are thinking of natural values we must say that the sun looks down on nothing half so good as a household laughing together over a meal, or two friends talking over a pint of beer, or a man alone reading a book that interests him; and that all economies, politics, laws, armies, and institutions, save insofar as they prolong and multiply such scenes, are a mere ploughing the sand and sowing the ocean, a meaningless vanity and vexation of the spirit.
-Collective activities are, of course, necessary, but this is the end to which they are necessary.&rdquo; &rdquo;” C.S.
+Collective activities are, of course, necessary, but this is the end to which they are necessary.&rdquo;&mdash;C.S.
 Lewis, &ldquo;Membership&rdquo; in <em>The Weight of Glory</em>

 ## Lucifer and Ahriman
 Wed, 30 Jan 2019 01:52:33